Netflix at Halloween: Here 10 of the best scary movies and TV series coming to Netflix in October 2022

-New horror films 2022: 10 of the best new releases on Netflix in October
+New horror movies on Netflix: 10 of the best new releases on Netflix UK in October 2022

 Looking for a scary movie or spooky series to watch this Halloween?
 We recommend these 10 new releases which hit Netflix in October.